If you are not able to find a question you were looking for please reach out to us through our contact page or at [email protected]

 Q: Are Great River Organic Milling products gluten free?

-A: Some of our grains are by nature gluten free, but we do mill these products in the same facility as we mill wheat.
+A: Some of the grains we offer are by nature gluten free, but we do mill these products in the same facility as we mill wheat.
 We take every precaution to avoid cross contamination but we do not certify these as gluten free.